Johnson’s idle musing on devolution may come back to haunt him

 Johnson has said repeatedly that he will refuse any such request but by disparaging devolution he has fuelled accusations that he is indifferent to the will of the people of Scotland.
 He is already under fire over the Internal Market Bill, which (apart from reneging on the Brexit withdrawal agreement) repatriates to London some powers from the devolved administrations.

-The prime minister’s unpopularity north of the border means that other pro-union parties like Labour and the Liberal Democrats would be reluctant to campaign with him if there is a referendum.
+The prime minister’s unpopularity north of the border means that other pro-union parties such as Labour and the Liberal Democrats would be reluctant to campaign with him if there is a referendum.
 His remarks on devolution have made such co-operation even more unlikely.

 The storm over Scottish devolution has caused Johnson to stumble as he seeks to reset his administration after the departure of senior aides Dominic Cummings and Lee Cain.
 It will blow over but it serves as a reminder of the two biggest threats to the success of his relaunched government: Scotland and himself.